clastix/kamaji/docs/content/guides/backup-and-restore.md

 # Backup and Restore

-As mentioned in the introduction, Kamaji “tenant clusters” are just regular pods scheduled on top of a choosn admin cluster; as such, you can take advantage of the same backup and restore methods that you would use to maintain the standard workload.
+As mentioned in the introduction, Tenant Control Planes are just regular pods scheduled in the Management Cluster.
+As such, you can take advantage of the same backup and restore methods that you would use to maintain the standard workload.

-This guide will assist you in how to backup and restore TCP resources on the admin cluster using [Velero](https://tanzu.vmware.com/developer/guides/what-is-velero/).
+This guide will assist you in how to backup and restore TCP resources on the Management Cluster using [Velero](https://tanzu.vmware.com/developer/guides/what-is-velero/).

 ## Prerequisites

 Before proceeding with the next steps, we assume that the following prerequisites are met:

-- Working admin cluster
+- Working Kamaji setup
 - Working datastore resource
 - Working TCP resource
 - Velero binary installed on the operator VM
-- Velero installed on the admin cluster
+- Velero installed on the Management Cluster
 - Configured BackupStorageLocation for Velero

 ## Backup step